A letter from the Director of Pharmacy Admissions:

 1. How much is the deposit?

-2. Why are there so many deposits?
+2. Why are there two deposits?

-While the amount we require to reserve your seat remains the same, we divided the payments into several due dates to help alleviate the initial expense of one large deposit.
+While the amount we require to reserve your seat remains the same, we divided the payments into two due dates to help alleviate the initial expense of one large deposit.
 This also assists in maintaining an accurate class count.

 3. What if I am unable to pay the deposit?